alula-borealis/masters/README.md

 - Scalar wave backscattering cone in 3D *(Python)*

 ## To Do:
-- [ ] Rewrite scalar waves in 3D code in C for speed improvement
+- [ ] Rewrite scalar waves in 3D code in C for speed improvement (in progress)

 ## Results
 ### Visualisation